by Nebula Haze

 Plants with root rot may also start getting what looks like various nutrient deficiencies, but the true cause is actually the unhealthy roots

-I'll be honest, I grow hydro and my grow room is too hot for most of the year.
-Because of that, every time I stop using a root supplement like Hydroguard I can see my roots start getting slimy, sometimes within a week.
-But as long as I use a teaspoon of this supplement with my reservoir changes I have white, healthy roots even in the heat!
+I’ll be honest, I grow hydroponically in San Diego, and my grow room is too hot during the summer.
+I used to suffer from root rot but as long as I use 1 teaspoon per gallon of this supplement in my reservoir, I see white, healthy roots even in the heat.